lhwright13/BetterBooks/README.md

   - `tts_service/` – Generates audio snippets.
 - `proto/` – gRPC/Protobuf definitions.
 - `infra/` – Terraform and Helm deployment configurations.
+- `llm_configs/` – Example personas and model settings selectable in the demo UI.

 Each service is a small FastAPI application packaged with a Dockerfile and currently exposes only a simple `/health` endpoint.